-- 1. WPT VES survey methods, conditions and results, including WPT observations, weather conditions during surveys, frequency and duration of survey efforts to date, actions taken to rescue/relocate WPT (including the number of WPT relocated and which relocation area they were released) and data collected on handled individuals as identified in Section 3.1.3.
-This will be in addition to the WPT reporting described in Section 4.3. - 2.
-Avian nesting VES survey methods, conditions and results, including weather conditions during surveys, survey efforts to date, duration of surveys, any active or inactive nests encountered, any CDFW coordination to date and measures implemented. - 3.
-With respect to willow flycatcher protocol-level surveys undertaken during the restoration period pursuant to Section 3.3.2.3, survey methods, conditions and results, including weather conditions during surveys, survey efforts to date, any active or inactive nests encountered, any CDFW coordination to date and measures implemented. - 4.
-Bat visual survey results, including weather conditions during surveys, measures taken to exclude bats from facilities prior to removal and removal activities. - 5.
-Special status species observations made during VES surveys.
+- WPT VES survey methods, conditions and results, including WPT observations, weather conditions during surveys, frequency, and duration of survey efforts, actions taken to rescue/relocate WPT (including the number of WPT relocated and which relocation area they were released at) and data collected on handled individuals as identified in Section 3.1.4.
+This will be in addition to the WPT reporting described in Section 4.2.1. - 2.
+Avian nesting VES survey methods, conditions and results, including weather conditions during surveys, survey efforts, duration of surveys, any active or inactive nests encountered, any ODFW coordination to date and measures implemented.

-- 6. Observations of foothill yellow-legged frogs made by the Renewal Corporation during VES surveys for WPT and other species. - 7.
-Observations of monarch butterflies made by DBs within the California Terrestrial and Wildlife Management Plan Boundary. - 8.
-Location of wetland buffers established pursuant to Section 3.10. - 9.
+- 3. Bat visual survey results, including weather conditions during surveys, measures taken to exclude bats from facilities prior to removal and removal activities. - 4.
+Special status species observations made during VES surveys. - 5.
+Observations of foothill yellow-legged frogs made by the Renewal Corporation during VES surveys. - 6.
+Observations of monarch butterflies made by DBs within the Oregon Terrestrial and Wildlife Management Plan Boundary. - 7.
+Location of wetland buffers established pursuant to Section 3.10. - 8.
 Crew training completed since the last monthly status report.